aws/amazon-freertos-ble-android-sdk/README.md

 Using the Android SDK for Amazon FreeRTOS Bluetooth Devices, you can create mobile applications that do the following:

 - Scan for and connect to nearby BLE devices running Amazon FreeRTOS

+- Perform WiFi provisioning of the Amazon FreeRTOS BLE devices after connecting to them ( Only supported for Espressif ESP32-DevKitC )

 - Act as a proxy for transmitting MQTT messages between a device running Amazon FreeRTOS and the AWS IoT cloud